OmengU/quap/documentation/documentation.typ

     }
 ```
 ]
-Even though only a single ID needs to be sent to the Hub on the server, an array is still used to make the sendToHub function usable for both applications.
+Even though only a single ID needs to be sent to the Hub, an array is still used to make the sendToHub function usable for both use cases.
 On the Backend, the sent IDs are used to create a list of Options.
-This list is then checked and if all Options are correct, the score of the Player is updated.
+This list is then checked, and if all Options are correct, the player's score is updated.
 If the Options are part of a multiple-choice Question, the IDs are added to an array and submitted via a submit button.
 #code-snippet(caption: "Submit multiple Answers")[
 ```ts
 const selectMulti = (event: React.MouseEvent<HTMLButtonElement>, id: string) => {